minvws/nl-covid19-coronacheck-website/en/guidepost.md

 <div markdown="1">
 A recovery certificate is proof that you have ever been tested positive for the presence of the Sars-Cov2-virus by the GGD.

+At this moment, recovery certificates are not in use within the Netherlands.
+Therefore you can currently use CoronaCheck only to create a recovery certificate for international use.
+A number of rules apply:

+The recovery certificate is valid from 11 days after the positive test result, but the recovery certificate may be created earlier.
+In the case of a recovery certificate, the positive test result may be a maximum of 180 days old.

-**Please note:** A recovery certificate is not provided on the basis of a self-test or a serological test.
-It has been agreed in a European context that a recovery certificate may only be issued on the basis of a PCR test.
-For use within the Netherlands (for example for access to events), a recovery certificate is also issued based on an antigen test.
+**Please note:** It has been agreed in a European context that a recovery certificate may only be issued on the basis of a PCR test.
+A recovery certificate is not provided on the basis of an antigen test, self-test or a serological test.

 CoronaCheck retrieves positive test results from the GGD.
 Both test results from the GGD itself and test results from other testing locations can be retrieved.
 These results must have been passed on to the GGD.

 More information about recovery certificates can be found on {{ site.data.links.herstelbewijs[page.lang] }}.
 </div>
 {% endcapture %}